Hearing Aid/Hearing Loss FAQs

 When we start to wear hearing aids, many of the sounds that we have forgotten return.
 For some, this is an eye-opening experience.
 Just as it took time for our hearing to decline, it takes time to get used to hearing again.
-Your professional will work with you to ease you in to better hearing and provide a comfortable transition into the use of hearing aids.
+Your professional will work with you to ease you into better hearing and provide a comfortable transition into the use of hearing aids.

 Do hearing aids have warranties in case something goes wrong?

 We work with all major hearing aid manufacturers.
 Their products come with a warranty for repair, loss, and damage.
-The loss portion of the warranty allows the user to replace the hearing aid one time in that warranty period if it is lost.
+The loss portion of the warranty allows the user to replace the hearing aid one time during that warranty period if it is lost.

 Should I buy a cheaper hearing aid or one that is online?